andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/patterns-and-practices/clean-coding-in-swift-functions.md

 ##### Parameter Names

 <a title="Apple Developer Documentation - External Parameter Names" href="https://developer.apple.com/library/prerelease/mac/documentation/Swift/Conceptual/Swift_Programming_Language/Functions.html#//apple_ref/doc/uid/TP40014097-CH10-XID_255" target="_blank">Swift's external parameter names</a>, in my opinion, are wonderful for helping write self-documenting code.
 They simply help guide my mind back to what a given function does and needs in order to do its job.
-Anything to help me get back in the zone is worth spending a few extra keystrokes on, especially since XCode's auto-completion assists me so well when calling functions with long signatures.
+Anything to help me get back in the zone is worth spending a few extra keystrokes on, especially since Xcode's auto-completion assists me so well when calling functions with long signatures.

 Apple recommends the following: